constellation-app/constellation/CorePreferences/release/modules/ext/docs/CorePreferences/src/au/gov/asd/tac/constellation/preferences/application-preferences.md

 When this option is set, the right click context menu option "Turn On Spell Checking" will be available on fields where it has been enabled, and it can be used to toggle on/off spell checking dynamically.

-## Colorblind Mode

-The user is able to set a colorblind mode for constellation.
-When a colorblind mode is set, nodes drawn are automatically generated with colorblind-friendly colors, and existing graphs can be adjusted to the new color scheme using Tools -> Complete with Schema.